Dewinterizing Your Boat: 12 Steps for Your Spring Boat Inspection

-Check the tires!
-Not only to see if they’re flat but check the trailer’s tire pressure as well!
-If the boat hasn’t been sitting on the trailer bed all season, you’re about to add to more weight!
-If it has been sitting all season, that’s even more reason to check the tire pressure.
+Check the tires not only to see if they're flat but to check the trailer's tire pressure as well.
+If the boat hasn't been sitting on the trailer bed all season, you're about to add to more weight.
+If it has been sitting all season, that's even more reason to check the tire pressure.

 Check the trailer's signals.
 This is a two-person operation, so grab a spotter and have them give you a thumbs-up or thumbs-down while you test your trailer lights.
 You may need to replace a bulb or two after they've been sitting around through the cold winter months.

 Lastly, add lubricant where you feel it necessary.
 Zippers and snaps on your Bimini top and Isenglass could also benefit from a swipe with boat zipper and snap lubricant.